sailfishos-applications/daily-comics/.github/ISSUE_TEMPLATE/fix-strip-template.md

 #### NECESSARY DATA
 These are technically necessary to implement a new strip source in Daily Comics.
-- Webpage, whose HTML source code enables extracting an URL to a single image of the newest, published strip.
-This page can be identical to the home-page of the strip, which is provided in the prior paragraph.<br />
+- Document, whose source code enables extracting a URL to a single image of the newest, published strip by a RegEx (see next bullet point).
+This page can be identical to the home-page of the strip, which m,ust be provided in the prior section "REQUIRED DATA".<br />
   ***\<URL\>***
 - An idea for a RegEx (regular expression) to do so<br />
   ***`<RegEx>`***
-- If such a single RegEx is not feasible, you can provide a JavaCript code snippet, which extracts the URL to the image of the current comic strip.
+- If such a single RegEx is not feasible, please design a JavaScript code snippet, which extracts the URL to the image of the current comic strip from the document retrieved via the URL provided in the first bullet point of this section "NECESSARY DATA".
   ```
   <JavaScript code>
   ```